-Yeah, yeah —the briefing is boring, you’ve heard it a million times and you already know how to buckle a seatbelt.
+I know—the briefing is boring, you’ve heard it a million times, and you already know how to buckle a seatbelt.
 As tedious as it seems, though, the information could save your life one day.
 At the very least, take a few seconds to figure out where the nearest emergency exit is and how many rows away it is from your seat.
 (In a dark or smoky cabin, you’ll want to be able to count the rows by touching the seats as you make your way toward an exit.)

-One of the biggest debates in the travel world is whether it’s okay to recline your seat at all (see The Etiquette of Seat Backs and Elbow Room and The Great Seat Back Debate: Is It Rude to Recline?).
+One of the biggest debates in the travel world is whether it’s okay to recline your seat.
 Whichever side of the issue you take, I think all of us can agree that once the food and drink carts start rolling down the aisles, it’s only courteous to make sure your seat is upright so the person behind you can have full access to his or her tray.

 The flight attendants’ first priority is to keep you safe, not to cater to your every whim, so use discretion when deciding when to hit that call button.
 If you’re feeling ill, or you’re thirsty on an overnight flight when the lights are out and getting up would wake your sleeping seatmates, feel free to hit the button.
 If the flight attendants are already serving dinner and you decide you need a drink right now, suck it up and be patient.

-As pet peeves go, this is one of our biggest—when the person in 33A puts her carry-on in the bin above row 16, ensuring that there won’t be enough space for the people actually sitting in row 16 to stow their own bags.
+As pet peeves go, this is one of my biggest—when the person in 33A puts her carry-on in the bin above row 16, ensuring that there won’t be enough space for the people actually sitting in row 16 to stow their own bags.
 This means people in the front of the plane end up having to put their bags toward the back, which leads to passengers trying to go against the stream of traffic when it comes time to deplane.
 Do everyone a favor and use your own overhead bin space unless there’s no alternative.

 In other carry-on shenanigans, please don’t be the person who puts your rolling suitcase and your backpack and your coat into the overhead bin on a full flight.
 Leave space for other people’s stuff by putting your personal item under the seat in front of you, and squeezing your coat into the empty spaces left after everyone else has fit their larger bags into the bin.

-We have no problem with people slipping off their shoes to be more comfortable on a long flight—with a few important exceptions.
+I have no problem with people slipping off their shoes to be more comfortable on a long flight—with a few important exceptions.

 With airplane seats getting smaller and smaller, passengers with broad shoulders or long legs almost can’t help spilling over the bounds of their seats at some point.
-But we’re speaking out against intentional (and obnoxious) behaviors like manspreading, hogging the armrests or flipping your ponytail over the back of your seat so it obscures the video screen of the person behind you.
-Your neighbors paid for their space too; respect it.
+But I’m speaking out against intentional (and obnoxious) behaviors like manspreading, hogging the armrests, or flipping your ponytail over the back of your seat so it obscures the video screen of the person behind you.
+Your neighbors paid for their space, too; respect it.

 Which airplane mistakes would you add to this list?